Make a lasting impact on reducing local hunger in our Ottawa.

 The Gift of a Bequest

-Including the Ottawa Food Bank as a beneficiary in your will allows you to make a larger gift than you might have thought possible and bequest provides charitable tax credits for your estate.
+Including the Ottawa Food Bank as a beneficiary in your will allows you to make a larger gift than you might have thought possible.
+Also a bequest provides charitable tax credits for your estate.

 The Gift of Life Insurance